 A more recent study gave 6,659 expectant mothers and then their infants probiotics and other supplements to see if it would lessen the risk for eczema and reduce symptoms.
 Researchers found that supplementation with probiotics did reduce the risk of eczema, but concluded that more studies were needed before the results could be universally recommended.

-Probiotics can be taken in powder form (sprinkle it in your child’s drink or food), and certain foods (yogurt and dairy drinks, for example) also pack a probiotic punch.
+Probiotics can be taken in powder form (sprinkle it in your child’s drink or food), and certain foods (yogurt and dairy drinks, for example) can also be high in probiotics.
 In the US, probiotics are not considered a drug and therefore are not regulated by the FDA.
 If you are considering probiotics for you or your child, consult with your child’s doctor before starting any treatment.

 - National Eczema Association